maltez/react_native/HomeWork/HomeWork.md

 - After last request obtain results and push them to 3 different request and get the fastest response.

 # Homework 4
-- Create singletone based on generator.
-Generator returns random n niumbers.
+- Create singleton based on generator.
+Generator returns random n numbers.
 Numbers must be integers.
 - Create proxy object that will be validate User class input.
 Age - is integer, in range 0 - 100.
 Name is the string.
-Min length 3 max length 50.
-Proxy should add full name field that would be concatination of First nad last name.
+Min length 2 max length 50.
+Proxy should add full name field that would be concatination of First and last name.

 # Homework 5
 - Create site used jQuery.Site one form with jQuery validation(email, phone number).